goldenmatt/caltrack/docs/monthly/aggregation.md

 #### Note on the lack of comparison group adjustments in CalTRACK technical specification

+The CalTRACK Methods are designed to generate estimates of Normalized Metered Gross Savings, and does not replace EM&V for the purposes of arriving at net savings.

-While the technical working group acknowledged the potential use of comparison groups in gross savings estimation to correct for population-wide exogenous effects on use, after extensive debate, it was decided that the CalTRACK use cases (pay-for-performance in particular) required the ability for non-utility actors to be able to estimate savings without access to comparison group data.
-While several promising ideas were developed through the technical working group process about how to address this issue (utilities publishing public adjustment factors based on pre-tabilated comparison groups for example), there were serious concern about feasbility in time for early 2017 roll out of the P4P pilot.
-As a result, the issue of transparent and replicable comparison group adjustments as part of CalTRACK methods was left for the next version of CalTRACK technical specifications.
+While the technical working group acknowledged the potential use of comparison groups in gross savings estimation to correct for population-wide exogenous effects on use, after extensive debate, it was decided that the CalTRACK use cases (pay-for-performance in particular) required the ability for non-utility actors to be able to estimate savings without access to comparison group data and should align with savings at the meter.
+While several ideas were discussed through the technical working group process about how to address this issue, there were serious concern about feasbility of these approaches.